VedantSG123/R3FPointsFX/README.md

 > [!Warning]
 > Do not use state variables for progress as it will cause serious performance issues.

-The usage of `pointsRef.udateProgress` is demonstrated in the sandbox 😊
+The usage of `pointsRef.udateProgress` and `pointsRef.updateTime` is demonstrated in the sandbox 😊

 #### Ref methods